-- ▶ Maintain oxygen saturation of greater than or equal to 92%. - Attach cardiac monitor, end-tidal CO2 monitor. - Assess and record vital signs, to include temperature, prior to transfer and every 5 to 10 minutes en-route. - ▶ Reassess patient frequently during transport and document findings. - Collect all transfer documentation: transfer sheet, EKG's, lab, other pertinent information. - The patient's orders must provide for the maintenance of the lidocaine infusion during transport. - ► The medication must be administered by an infusion drip. - Contact the online medical director (medical control), document indication and order for the mechanical ventilation during transport. - ▶ Document drip rate at the beginning of transport and patient's response. - Infusion fluid shall be either NS or D5W.
-Medication concentration shall be either 1 gram/250cc or 2 grams/500cc. - Regulation of the infusion rate shall occur within the parameters as defined by the transferring physician, but in no case will changes be in greater than 1 mg/minute increments every 3 5 minutes. - The paramedic may initiate two infusion rate changes prior to consulting with the base hospital.
-Any additional changes must be made only with base hospital approval. - ▶ INFUSION RATE MAY NOT EXCEED 4 mg/min. - If the IV fails, the paramedic may restart a peripheral line use caution to prevent inadvertent overdose. - ► Discontinue drip if infusion pump fails.
+- ► Maintain oxygen saturation of greater than or equal to 94%. - Attach cardiac monitor, end-tidal CO2 monitor. - Assess and record vital signs, to include temperature, prior to transfer and every 5 to 10 minutes en-route. - ▶ Reassess patient frequently during transport and document findings. - Collect all transfer documentation: transfer sheet, EKG's, lab, other pertinent information. - The patient's orders must provide for the maintenance of the lidocaine infusion during transport. - ► The medication must be administered by an infusion drip. - Contact the online medical director (medical control), document indication and order for the mechanical ventilation during transport. - ► Document drip rate at the beginning of transport and patient's response. - Infusion fluid shall be either NS or D5W.
+Medication concentration shall be either 1 gram/250 ml or 2 grams/500ml. - Regulation of the infusion rate shall occur within the parameters as defined by the transferring physician, but in no case will changes be in greater than 1 mg/minute increments every 3 5 minutes. - The paramedic may initiate two infusion rate changes prior to consulting with the base hospital.
+Any additional changes must be made only with base hospital approval. - ▶ INFUSION RATE MAY NOT EXCEED 4 mg/min. - If the IV fails, the paramedic may restart a peripheral line use caution to prevent inadvertent overdose. - ▶ Discontinue drip if infusion pump fails.
 Contact medical control.

-Lidocaine Standard Strength 1 gram/250 cc D5W or NS or 2 gram/500 cc
+Lidocaine Standard Strength 1 gram/250 ml D5W or NS or 2 gram/500 ml

-cc/hr mg/min
+ml/hr mg/min

 15 1

 30 2

 45 3

 60 4

 The Emergency Medical Treatment and Labor Act (EMTALA), specifically addresses the pregnant patient.
 A pregnant patient in labor is defined as an "unstable" patient until the woman delivers the child and the placenta.
 The transferring physician must declare, in part, that the benefits of the transfer outweigh the risks to the mother and unborn child.
 Within the Commonwealth, there are numerous specialty services that have the capability to manage the mother, monitor the child and provide state-of-the-art medical care while enroute.
-Staffing, at a minimum, will include two paramedics.
+Staffing, at a minimum, will include two paramedics as a precipitous delivery will necessitate care and resuscitation of two patients: a preterm neonate and the mother.